tencentyun/intlcloud-documents/yehe_doc/中间件与通信/API 网关/开发指南/多种语言生成应用认证签名/JavaScript（应用认证）_intl_en.md

-### Sample codes with the request body in form-data format
+### Sample code with the request body in form-data format

 <dx-codeblock>
 :::  JavaScript